Vocational education and training (VET) regulators

 - the Victorian Registration and Qualifications Authority (VRQA)

 - the Training Accreditation Council in Western Australia.

 The Standards for VET Regulators 2015 enhance consistency in the VET regulators' implementation and interpretation of the national VET standards, and promote the accountability and transparency of the operations of the VET regulators.

 National VET standards

-National standards for VET are agreed by the Australian Government and state and territory governments through the COAG Industry and Skills Council.
+National standards for VET are agreed by the Australian Government and state and territory governments through the Ministerial Council.
 Many of these standards are implemented as legislative instruments under the NVETR Act.

 Standards for Registered Training Organisations

 The Standards for Registered Training Organisations (RTOs) 2015 strengthen the requirements for RTOs and ensure nationally consistent, high quality training and assessment across Australia's VET sector.